vuongducphuong/documentation/content/applications/productivity/mail_plugins/gmail.rst

 the installation.

 Next, select which Gmail account the user wishes to connect to Odoo.
-Then click :guilabel:`Allow` to let Odoo access the Google account.
+Then click :guilabel:`Allow` to let Leansoft access the Google account.
 Google will then show a pop-up window confirming that the installation was successful.

-Configure the Odoo database
+Configure the Leansoft database
 ---------------------------

-The :guilabel:`Mail Plugin` feature must be enabled in the Odoo database in order to use the Gmail Plugin.
+The :guilabel:`Mail Plugin` feature must be enabled in the Leansoft database in order to use the Gmail Plugin.
 To enable the feature, go to :menuselection:`Settings --> General Settings`.
 Under the :guilabel:`Integrations` section, activate :guilabel:`Mail Plugin`, and then click :guilabel:`Save`.